adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

    x_l = 0.15
    sip = 1.0 - rv.cdf(x_l)

-Alternatively, we can plot its pdf and cdf over the interval [0,1] using the :py:meth:`~scipy.stats.rv_continuous.pdf` and :py:meth:`~scipy.stats.rv_continuous.cdf` methods:
+Additionally, we can plot its pdf and cdf over the interval [0,1] using the :py:meth:`~scipy.stats.rv_continuous.pdf` and :py:meth:`~scipy.stats.rv_continuous.cdf` methods:

 .. code-block:: python